compendio/goldbug-manual/README.md

 However, it may be that the server or listener renews its SSL certificate, so it may make sense to allow exceptions if you want to make a connection easier and do not want to perfect that extra level of security.

 Likewise, one can define the key size for the SSL connection and also determine that connections below a certain SSL key size are not established at all.
-Once defined, what the neighbor should offer to SSL key size and the other time is defined, which key size the user expects from a server or neighbor.
+One time it is defined, what the neighbor should offer in regard of the SSL key size, and the other time is defined, which key size the user expects from a server or neighbor.

 Finally, there is the option that the client determines if he connects to the neighbor with full or half echo.
 At half echo, the message packet is only sent to the neighbor one hop over the direct connection.
-Assuming the user's friend has the web server set up and sitting in front of it and the user does not want his echo packets to go to third parties and his friends, then the user can define with the half echo that his packets are received by the server not be distributed.
+Assuming the user's friend has the web server set up and sitting in front of it and the user does not want his echo packets to go to third parties and his friends, then the user can define with the half echo that his packets received by the server are not be distributed further.
 The two users chat via a direct IP connection.
 Both participants see the IP address of the friend and the chat partner at Half Echo.
 In the Full Echo, the chat friend does not have to be an administrator of the node, but can connect multiple clients like a central chat server.

-Security options allow you to continue defining the SSL key size when creating a chat server / listener in Advanced View, as well as maintaining a permanent SLL certificate.
+Security options allow you to define the SSL key size when creating a chat server/listener in Advanced View, as well as maintaining a permanent SLL certificate.

-Also, the user - if he has a permanent, stable IP address - integrate this in the SSL certificate.
+Also, the user - if he has a permanent, stable IP address – can integrate this into the SSL certificate.

 These three measures make it harder for attackers to exchange or "fake" the SSL certificate - because it would be immediately recognized if a different certificate was to be used as the original one: for example, the client would not be a new, but the old, permanent certificate expected or because the IP address is missing or inconsistent.
 The SSL key size also defines this.